Clinical Trials at BIDMC

 Cardiovascular research is housed in a state-of-the art laboratory facility in the Center for Life Science (CLS) building, one of the largest research buildings in Boston's Longwood Medical Area.
 Medical-center wide, BIDMC consistently ranks as a national leader among independent hospitals in National Institutes of Health (NIH) funding.
 In total, research at BIDMC is a $200 million enterprise.

-Learn more about ongoing clinical trials in cardiovascular medicine.
+Our team leads ongoing clinical trials in cardiovascular medicine.

-The Baim Institute for Clinical Research is a non-profit academic research organization (ARO) based in Boston.
+The Baim Institute for Clinical Research is a non-profit academic research organization (ARO), based in Boston.
 Several faculty members of the BIDMC Cardiovascular Medicine faculty serve in leadership roles within the organization.
 They provide scientific leadership in selected therapeutic areas, insight into the impact and practicality of emerging therapies, and participation in clinical trial design, oversight and analysis of clinical trial results.

 The CardioVascular Institute offers heart and vascular patient care, education opportunities for students, and a range of research programs.